webdriverio/webdriverio/website/docs/Configuration.md

 ### beforeSuite

-Hook that gets executed before the suite starts
+Hook that gets executed before the suite starts (in Mocha/Jasmine only)

 Parameters: